UCR Registration

 What Should You Do If You're New to the Industry?

 If you're new to the industry, UCR registration should be one of the first tasks you complete before operating.
 You'll need to register as soon as you receive your USDOT number and before you begin interstate operations.
-Want to know about Motor Carrier Authority.
-This not only ensures you're compliant but also helps establish your business as a legitimate player in the industry.
+Want to know about the Motor Carrier Authority?
+This ensures you're compliant and helps establish your business as a legitimate player in the industry.

-Keep in mind that even if your business is based in a state that doesn't participate in the UCR program, you're still required to register if you operate interstate.
+Remember that even if your business is based in a state that doesn't participate in the UCR program, you must register if you operate interstate.
 This is because the UCR Agreement is a federal mandate and applies to all interstate carriers regardless of their home state.

 What Changes Are on the Horizon for UCR Registration?